 New Zealand's finest cricketer is born

 Sir Richard Hadlee, who was born today, is up there with any fast bowler in the history of the game.
 And until Muttiah Muralitharan came along, nobody had done as much in such a modest team.
 Hadlee's success owed as much to nurture as nature, and his mastery of every nuance of fast bowling was total.
 Of his 431 Test wickets, one performance stands out.
-The Kiwis had never won a Test - let alone respect - in Australia when, in Brisbane in 1985-86, Hadlee sliced them open with 9 for 52 in the first innings and 15 wickets in the match.
+New Zealand had never won a Test - let alone respect - in Australia, when in Brisbane in 1985-86, Hadlee sliced the neighbours open with 9 for 52 in the first innings and 15 wickets in the match.
 Test cricket's second ten-for in an innings would have been Hadlee's - had he not taken a fine catch to give Vaughan Brown his first Test wicket.
 For its selflessness, Frank Keating described it as "the catch of the century".
 Hadlee could bat too, lustily and dangerously down the order, though he only made two hundreds in 86 Tests.

 Whatever he does in his career, Harbhajan Singh, who was born today, will never top 11 extraordinary days in March 2001.
-With India 0-1 down to the all-conquering Australians, Harbhajan helped script a miraculous turnaround in the series, in which he took 32 wickets including the first hat-trick by an Indian.
-His personal rivalry against the Australians has provided him both the highest and the lowest points of his career.
-He was singularly responsible for Ricky Ponting's low scores on Indian soil, but in 2008 his confrontation with Andrew Symonds created one of the ugliest controversies in cricket - he was initially charged with racial insult which was reduced to abuse on appeal.
+With India 0-1 down to the all-conquering Australians, Harbhajan helped script a miraculous turnaround in the series, in which he took 32 wickets, including the first hat-trick by an Indian.
+His personal rivalry against the Australians has provided him both the highest and the lowest points of his career: Harbhajan was singularly responsible for Ricky Ponting's low scores on Indian soil, but in 2008 his confrontation with Andrew Symonds created one of the ugliest controversies in cricket - he was initially charged with racial insult which was reduced to abuse on appeal.
 Later that year he was banned for a whole IPL season for slapping Sreesanth.
-After Anil Kumble's retirement that year, Harbhajan was given charge of India's spin attack, but a loss in his form and the emergence of younger spinners on the circuit prompted the selectors to drop him after the tour of England in 2011.
+After Anil Kumble's retirement that year, Harbhajan was given charge of India's spin attack.
+Loss of his form and the emergence of younger spinners prompted the selectors to drop him after the tour of England in 2011.
 In October that year he led Mumbai Indians to the Champions League T20 title, but his appearances for India became few and far between: he played four Tests over the next four years.